daattali/ddpcr/README.md

     -   [Advanced topic 1: Plate parameters](#plate-params)
     -   [Advanced topic 2: Algorithms used in each step](#algorithms)
     -   [Advanced topic 3: Creating new plate types](#new-types)
+    -   [Advanced topic 4: Implementation technical
+        details](#technical-details)

 <h1 id="background">
 Background
 </h1>
 Droplet Digital PCR (ddPCR) is a technology provided by Bio-Rad for performing digital PCR.
 The basic workflow of ddPCR involves three main
-steps: partitioning sample DNA into 20,000 droplets, PCR amplifying the nucleic acid in each droplet, and finally passing the droplets through a reader that detects fluorescent amplitudes in two different wavelengths corresponding to FAM and HEX dyes.
+steps: partitioning sample DNA into 20,000 droplets, PCR amplification of the nucleic acid in each droplet, and finally passing the droplets through a reader that detects fluorescence in two different wavelengths (generally set to detect FAM and HEX dyes).
 As a result, the data obtained from a ddPCR experiment can be visualized as a 2D scatterplot (one dimension is FAM intensity and the other dimension is HEX intensity) with 20,000 points (each droplet represents a point).
 The following figure is an example of a scatterplot from ddPCR data.

 [![Sample ddPCR
 data](inst/vignettes-supp/ddpcr-example.png)](inst/vignettes-supp/ddpcr-example.png)

+This package is designed to analyze two-channel ddPCR experiments (experiments utilizing both fluorescence channels).
+Single-channel experiments (where only one fluorescence channel is used) cannot use this tool.

 A two-channel assay typically uses one FAM dye and one HEX dye, and consequently the droplets will be grouped into one of four clusters: